WordPress Speed Killer

 WordPress Speed Killer 2: Images and graphics

 Another killer for your WordPress speed are images and graphics.
-Optimizing them is an art in itself, because you have to consider a whole host of factors: the file format, scaling, compression and much more.
+Optimising them is an art in itself, because you have to take a whole host of factors into account: the file format, scaling, compression and much more.

-In most cases, however, very simple behavior, such as a plethora of unnecessary images or an unsuitable file format, lead to long loading times.
+In most cases, however, very simple behaviour, such as a huge number of unnecessary images or an unsuitable file format, leads to long loading times.
 Plugins can also help here.
-These compress and optimize images during and after uploading and significantly increase your WordPress speed.
+These compress and optimise images during and after uploading and significantly increase your WordPress speed.
 Examples of this are Optimus and WP Smush.

-WordPress Speed Killer 3: unorganized and uncompressed code
+WordPress Speed Killer 3: unorganised and uncompressed code

 You can hardly avoid a jumble of code without the appropriate knowledge of CSS, JavaScript or HTML.
-That's why there are plugins that help you to organize and summarize the code on your website.
+That’s why there are plugins that help you to organise and summarise the code on your website.

-WordPress Speed Killer 4: Missing Above the Fold Optimization
+WordPress Speed Killer 4: Missing Above the Fold Optimisation

-All optimization is of little use if you don't end up with a website that feels faster.
-This perceived speed ultimately determines whether a website benefits from performance optimization.
+All optimisation is of little use if you don’t end up with a website that feels faster.
+This perceived speed ultimately determines whether a website benefits from performance optimisation.

-In practice, this often results in so-called above-the-fold optimization.
-Above the fold describes the area of a website that is visible without scrolling, i.e. the first impression you get of a website.
-The aim of optimization is to ensure that this area builds up as quickly and smoothly as possible.
+In practice, so-called above-the-fold optimisation is therefore often carried out.
+Above the fold optimisation describes the area of a website that is visible without scrolling, i.e. the first impression you get of a website.
+The aim of optimisation is to ensure that this area builds up as quickly and smoothly as possible.
 To achieve this, the loading order of the visible elements is adjusted accordingly.
 All elements that do not belong in this area are placed at the back, as they are not initially visible and therefore not relevant for the first page impression.

-Conceptual considerations are therefore at the heart of this type of optimization: You have to be clear about what content needs to be displayed in order for the desired conversion to be completed.
+Conceptual considerations are therefore at the heart of this type of optimisation: You have to be clear about what content needs to be displayed in order to achieve the desired conversion.
 There is no quick and easy solution to this.

 WordPress Speed Killer 5: Websites that are too fat